Emma Goldman could have made a fortune from her ice cream parlor in Worcester, Mass.

 Emma Goldman wanted to inspire the laboring masses to rise up and throw off the chains of capitalism.
 Ironically, she was quite good at her own little capitalist venture.

 She served ice cream, fried pancakes and made tea for a steady stream of customers.
-But one day she suddenly stopped when a newspaper headline caught her eye.
+But one day she suddenly stopped because a newspaper headline caught her eye.

 Emma Goldman was born into an Orthodox Jewish family in Kovno in Russia, now the Lithuanian city of Kaunas, on June 27, 1869.
 She immigrated to the United States in 1885 to escape poverty and anti-Semitism.
 At first she lived with her older half-sister in Rochester, N.Y.
 She worked in a factory, married and then divorced.